Tessa’s Recipe Rundown

 For the flood icing:

-- In a small bowl, use a fork to beat together all the ingredients except the food coloring.
-Beat in the food coloring, a few drops at a time, until colored to your liking.
-The mixture should still be pretty thick, but will drizzle more freely than the border icing.
-If needed, add a splash of additional water or milk to loosen until the consistency is pourable.
-Or, add more powdered sugar as needed to thicken.
-Pour the flood icing into a squeeze bottle or into a pastry bag fitted with a small plain tip.
+- In a small bowl, use a fork to beat together all the ingredients, starting with 2 tablespoons of liquid.
+If too thick, add more liquid.
+Mix in the food coloring, a few drops at a time, until colored to your liking.
+The mixture should still be pretty thick but will drizzle more freely than the border icing.
+Add more sifted powdered sugar as needed to thicken, or more liquid to thin.
+Pour the flood icing into a squeeze bottle or a pastry bag fitted with a small plain tip.

 - Prepare as many batches and colors of flood icing as you need to decorate your cookies.